Introduction to mlld

 Pipes | chain transformations.
 Each stage gets the previous output:

-/var @summary = <docs/*.md> | @extractTitles | @claude("summarize these")
+var @summary = <docs/*.md> | @extractTitles | @claude("summarize these")

-/var @clean = @raw | @validate | @normalize | @format
+var @clean = @raw | @validate | @normalize | @format

-Built-in transformers: @json, @xml, @csv, @md.
+Built-in transformers: @parse, @json (deprecated alias), @xml, @csv, @md.

-You can create custom ones with /exe.
+You can create custom ones with exe.

 The magic is that retry logic flows through pipes automatically.